Isaiah Wong: Utah Jazz / Salt Lake City Stars (2024)

 On September 27, 2024, Wong signed with the Utah Jazz, but was waived on October 8.
 On October 28, he joined their NBA G League affiliate Salt Lake City Stars.

 Charlotte Hornets / Greensboro Swarm (2024–2025)

 On December 2, 2024, Wong signed a two-way contract with the Charlotte Hornets.
 On February 13, 2025, Wong was waived by the Hornets.

 Žalgiris Kaunas (2025)

 On February 26, 2025, Wong signed with Lithuanian club Žalgiris Kaunas for the remainder of the season.
 On April 13 of the same year, he agreed on a three-year contract extension.
 After re-signing, Wong started getting less minutes from Žalgiris head coach Andrea Trinchieri, and despite helping Žalgiris regain the LKL championship, with a change in the team's direction, Wong and Žalgiris mutually terminated the contract.

-Gran Canaria (2025–present)
+Gran Canaria (2025–2026)

 On August 2, 2025, Wong signed with Gran Canaria of the Liga ACB.